You are here

 We are also skilled in risk assessment and the mathematically modelling of disease, making world leading contributions to the West African Ebola and South American Zika epidemics.
 We have explored the vulnerability of refugee/migrant populations.
 We have also modelled low probability, high impact events such as risks to the water supply.

-Also involved in the EPR HPRU is the Department’s Exercises and Training Teams, who deliver health-led exercises across the UK, Europe and internationally to test emergency preparedness to major public health incidents and emergencies.
+Also involved in the EPR HPRU is UKHSA’s Emergency Preparedness, Resilience and Response Directorate, including the Directorate’s Exercises and Training Teams, who deliver health-led exercises across the UK, Europe and internationally to test emergency preparedness to major public health incidents and emergencies.

-The PHE Real-time Syndromic Surveillance Team (RSTT) is also heavily involved.
-This team are responsible for co-ordinating multiple national syndromic systems and recently led the development of a large national primary care system which is able to provide local, daily primary care data on over 20 million patients.
+The UKHSA Real-time Syndromic Surveillance Team (ReSST) is also heavily involved.
+This team are responsible for co-ordinating multiple national real-time syndromic systems including those that monitor emergency department attendances and NHS 111 calls.
+These real-time surveillance systems deliver an ‘all hazard’ service, supplementing existing UKHSA surveillance programmes and supporting incident and emergency response.
 Finally, the Environmental Hazards and Emergencies (EHE) department employs teams including toxicologists, environmental scientists and epidemiologists to study the effects of environmental exposures.